 When Eating Is a Challenge

 Diarrhea, nausea, vomiting, sore mouth and taste changes are all common issues that make eating difficult.
 If you are not feeling well because of symptoms or side effects, good nutrition becomes even more crucial for your recovery.
-Consuming too few calories, protein and nutrients can accelerate the progression of the disease and reduce your ability to fight it.
+Consuming too few calories, protein and nutrients can accelerate the progression of the disease and reduce your ability to fight.

 For more information on HIV, visit the following sites: